 - Do a tick check after your hike.
 Watch our Tick Safety video at the bottom of the page!

-Lace up those shoelaces and let's hike!
+Lace-up those shoelaces and let's hike!

 The most dramatic views along the trail are found at the overlooks located every few hundred feet.
 Here you can stand on rocky cliffs looking down at the Blackstone River 80 feet below.
 At the end of the trail, you will come to an old baseball field.
 To the right is the confluence of the Blackstone and the Branch River, which flows in from the west.

 Blackstone River and Canal Heritage State Park celebrates the role of the Blackstone Canal as a transportation link from Providence, RI to Worcester, MA.
-The park covers over 1,000 acres along the Blackstone River and Canal, offering a number of recreational activities including hiking, biking, canoeing and fishing.
+The park covers over 1,000 acres along the Blackstone River and Canal, offering a number of recreational activities including hiking, biking, canoeing, and fishing.

 Bordering both Connecticut and Rhode Island, Douglas State Forest contains 4,620 acres of recreational opportunities and scenic lands, including Wallum Lake.
 Douglas State Forest also includes a rare example of Atlantic White Cedar swampland.
 A 5-acre portion of this swamp is designated as a Massachusetts Wildland.
 It is accessible to the public via a boardwalk trail.

 The Draper family hired Warren Henry Manning, designer of Boston’s park system, to design a park around their millpond.
-Enjoy a stroll though this carefully planned woodland of over 1,000 acres – almost 1/3 of the entire town.
+Enjoy a stroll through this carefully planned woodland of over 1,000 acres – almost 1/3 of the entire town.
 Find the main trailhead just beyond the Hopedale Town Beach on Hopedale Street.

 Lookout Rock provides one of the most spectacular views in the Blackstone Valley.
 Standing atop the rock, you have a view of the Blackstone River snaking its way through Northbridge and Uxbridge and through Rice City Pond.

 Broad Meadow Brook is the largest urban wildlife sanctuary in New England, including 272 acres for hiking and education programs.
-Along with a trail network, the sanctuary also offers a number of educational programs encouraging preservation and conservation of the natural world.
+Along with a trail network, the sanctuary also offers a number of educational programs encouraging the preservation and conservation of the natural world.

 A unique natural landmark, Purgatory Chasm runs for a quarter of a mile between granite walls, rising as high as 70 feet.
 Popular with picnickers and rock-climbers alike, the Chasm is believed to have its origin in the sudden release of dammed-up glacial meltwater near the end of the last Ice Age, approximately 14,000 years ago.
 Trails lead to a variety of rock formations.